Yixf-Self/CMLinux/README.md

 2. AMD64 localhost, VT or VT-x better.
 3. VM Platform, KVM better.

-> If your localhost is Windows you may first deploy a Linux in VM as the platform for developing.
+> If your localhost is Windows you may first deploy a Linux in VM as the platform for developing, recommending `Ubuntu`, a really friendly Linux with `apt`.
 4. For developing, you should have some basic knowings about `OS`/`Linux`/`C`/`bash`, you may learn them from:

 >